LAST UPDATE: September 2017

 In the last 3 years or so, Google started penalizing Private Blog Networks.
 They’ve hit some known SEO bloggers but from the analysis of a lot of authority figures in SEO, the majority of deindexation comes from an algorhitm penalty and is therefore a consequence of footprints in people’s networks.

-Based on these posts and people’s feedback we’ve gathered a list of possible footprints you need to keep in mind (which most people still ignore).
+Based on people’s feedback we’ve gathered a list of possible footprints you need to keep in mind (which most people still ignore).

 Private Blog Networks Footprint Checklist